Healthy Recipes Blog

 • Sauteed shrimp, as shown in the image below.

-These noodles also make an excellent bed for saucy dishes such as shrimp in cream sauce, keto sloppy joes, pulled beef, or beef Stroganoff.
+It also makes an excellent bed for saucy dishes such as shrimp in cream sauce, keto sloppy joes, pulled beef, or beef Stroganoff.

 Sauteed shrimp are served on to pof spaghetti squash.